 - a.
 Faculty are appointed as full-time or half-time. - b.
-Full-time faculty receive a salary for accomplishing the job, which may normally take approximately forty to fifty (40-50) hours per week, but may take more hours as needed. - c.
+Full-time faculty receive a salary for accomplishing the job, which may normally take approximately forty to fifty (40-50) hours per week, but may take more evening hours and weekend time as needed. - c.
 Half-time faculty are individuals employed by the university at a less than full load of units to provide instruction to students.
 The salary is received for accomplishing the job, which may normally take approximately less than thirty (30) hours per week. - d.
 The appointment and contract renewal of a faculty member is subject to the following: - It is expected that the faculty member sign the APU Statement of Faith annually and that the faculty member affirm, support, and sustain APU's identity as an evangelical Christian university as described in the What We Believe booklet.
-Faculty members who no longer subscribe to the Statement of Faith are expected to resign from the university; - 2) Compliance with all policies and regulations of the university and/or the Board of Trustees: - Compliance with all standards and expectations for members of the faculty as outlined in the university's Faculty Handbook and Employee Handbook or otherwise set by the university and the relevant college or school; - 4) Support for the university and its policies and programs: - 5) Efficient performance of duties as specified by the chair or dean (including the faculty workload sheets as completed by the chair or dean); - 6) Conduct that exemplifies the university's Christian Mission Statement, the Statement of Faith, and the Daily Living Expectations, compliance with the Expectations set forth below. - e.
-Faculty are considered mandated responsible employees and are required to report incidents of alleged Title IX policy violation to the Title IX Coordinator.
-In addition, they must complete annual Title IX training.
+Faculty members who no longer subscribe to the Statement of Faith are expected to resign from the university; - 2) Compliance with all policies and regulations of the university and/or the Board of Trustees: - Compliance with all standards and expectations for members of the faculty as outlined in the university's Faculty Handbook and Employee Handbook or otherwise set by the university and the relevant college or school; - 4) Support for the university and its policies and programs: - 5) Efficient performance of duties as specified by the chair or dean (including the faculty workload sheets as completed by the chair and approved by the dean); - 6) Conduct that exemplifies the university's Christian Mission Statement, the Statement of Faith and the Daily Living Expectations, and compliance with the expectations set forth below.